ResourceDataInc/TransportationHub/README.md

 ## RouteConfig
 https://developer.trimet.org/ws_docs/routeConfig_ws.shtml
 By default, returns a XML object of routes.
 Key 'route' contains a list of route details, with optional stop and directional elements associated with a route.
 Includes 9 fields.
+Key 'dir' contains a list of possible directions a route can travel, 1 for inbound or 0 for outbound.
+Includes 2 fields.
+Key 'stop' contains a list of possible stops a route can contain and associated details of the stop.
+Includes 7 fields.

 ### Version
 RouteConfig is accessed via version 1 of the REST API.
 URL: https://developer.trimet.org/ws/v1/routeConfig/